pyjarrett/cxxlox/README.md

 # Building

-This project currently uses `cmake`, which you can build as follows.
+This project currently uses `cmake`, so you can build as follows.

 Use an out-of-tree build: